yasoon13/Quotations/stories.md

 &nbsp; "Millions, señor?
 Then what?" <br>
 &nbsp; "Then you would retire and move to a small coastal fishing village, where you would sleep late, fish a little, play with your kids, take a siesta with your wife, and stroll to the village in the evenings where you could sip wine and play your guitar with your amigos..." <br>
 ## Story 2: The Naked Truth
+&nbsp; According to a 19th century legend, Truth and Lie met one day and agreed to swim in the pond together.
+However, Lie, seeing that Truth was enjoying itself in the water, quickly came out and after putting on Truth's clothes, ran away.
+Truth has been looking everywhere since then to find Lie and get its clothes back.
+The world, however, seeing the naked Truth, turned its gaze away with contempt and rage. <br>
+&nbsp; As the legend goes, Truth returned back to the pond and disappeared forever, hiding its shame.
+Since then, Lie goes around the world dressed as Truth, "satisfying the needs of society, because the world harbours no wish at all to meet the naked Truth" <br>
 ## Story 3: Sharpening the Saw